-66. The Candidate CI 25 has been assessed for the Adriatic sub-region of the Mediterranean based on open-source data from the Copernicus Land Monitoring - Coastal zones service, OpenStreetMap, World Database on Protected Areas, and Forest and Buildings removed Copernicus DEM (FABDEM) global elevation map for 2012 and 2018.
-All data retrieved per countries from the open-sources are available at the following link: https://gradsthrmy.sharepoint.com/:f:/g/personal/fgilic_gradst_hr/EvYZM0_maehAp7TqhRFWj54BV8- qtEfS6kcGfHON4PVBog (Password: IMAP#2023).
+65. The Candidate CI 25 has been assessed for the Adriatic sub-region of the Mediterranean based on open-source data from the Copernicus Land Monitoring - Coastal zones service, OpenStreetMap, World Database on Protected Areas, and Forest and Buildings removed Copernicus DEM (FABDEM) global elevation map for 2012 and 2018.
 Coastal urbanisation or land take is almost an irreversible process.
 Therefore, the CCI 25 indicator provides, among other indications, an inventory of the urbanisation pressures on coastal ecosystems but also reveals changes between land cover classes.
 With an additional assessment of these processes within the Low Elevation Coastal Zone (LECZ), i.e., the zone below the elevation of 5 m above sea level, important findings related to adaptation to climate change are provided.
+The coastal zone is defined as a coastal strip of 10 km width, following the good practice by the European Environment Agency (EEA), and it is further divided into reporting units by coastal strips (<300 m, 300 m-1 km, 1-10 km from the coastline), LECZ and coastal administrative units.
 The calculation of data and analysis has been prepared by PAP/RAC by using the above-mentioned sources, therefore countries have not provided their own assessments.
 The draft report (Baučić M. et al 2022 b) was discussed with the Adriatic countries at the meeting in Tunis on 10 November 2022.
 Upgraded with the LECZ it represents the main input to this QSR.

-67. Due to the candidate status of indicator 25 on land cover change it was not included in the 2017 Med QSR.
+66. Due to the candidate status of indicator 25 on land cover change it was not included in the 2017 Med QSR.
 So, it is now for the first time that this indicator is presented; however, it still at the sub-regional scale (Adriatic Sea) where data was available from the open sources.

-68. EO8 integration between CI 16 and CCI 25
+67. EO8 integration between CI 16 and CCI 25